 If your company does not give you time to work on personal projects or participate in the OSS community, you’ll have little time to build your system.
 Sometimes teams do not even have a choice in the tooling they are provided within the first place.
 Unless a really novel approach has management approval or you happen to be a DevOps startup, you will likely be buying anything you need.
 I hope we see more innovation in the OSS community and that companies take notice and in return, become more willing to take risks themselves on in-house software.

 While both options are valid in their own way it really comes down to the requirements themselves.
-Understanding what you and your client needs should be your first step in deciding if you want to buy or build your DevOps tools.
+Understanding what you and your client need should be your first step in deciding if you want to buy or build your DevOps tools.

 Andrei Pirjol, a DevOps engineer from London told us that tools built in-house don’t tend to last very much and get increasingly heavy in new features, old code that is passed over to multiple stages of code changes.
 From his experience, buying DevOps tools is more of a budget-related issue rather than anything else.